wezm/garage-door-monitor/README.md

 The binary that monitors the garage door is in the `app` directory.
 It is implemented in [Rust].
 The `buildroot` directory contains the [Buildroot] configuration for building the Raspberry Pi image.
+The `hardware` directory contains a wiring diagram and 3D model for a spacer I 3D printed to mount the reed switch to.

-The system image, which includes the [kernel], [busybox], [openntp], [rsdate], [wpa_supplicant], and the monitoring application itself is about 12Mb.
+The system image, which includes the [kernel], [busybox], [openntp], [rsdate], [wpa_supplicant], and the monitoring application itself is about 13Mb.
 It is stored on a 256Mb micro SD card, which is the smallest I could get my hands on.
-The system boots and is fully operational in less than 5 seconds and runs entirely from RAM (the microSD card is not even mounted).
+The system boots and is interactive in less than 5 seconds and runs entirely from RAM (the microSD card is not even mounted).

 [kernel]: https://www.kernel.org/